 The UK has a reputation for world-class research and highly experienced lecturers, a postgraduate degree from a British university will be recognised and revered by employers.

 Compared to Masters programs offered in the USA, UK universities demand more independence from students.
 Postgraduate courses are more research-paced and don’t involve routine assignments or exams.
 By receiving a UK postgraduate qualification, it shows employers you are responsible and can be self-motivated.

 Proven English skills

 It’s not just the qualification that strengthens your chance of improving your career prospects.
-Support and extracurricular activities provided by the university as well as internships and placements in industry will also give your CV a boost.
-Universities also help students to develop personal networks within their desired industry and offer clinics to help put together cover letters and CVs that will appeal to employers.
+Support and extracurricular activities provided by the university – as well as internships and placements – will also give your CV a boost.

-UK universities also organise recruitment days and job fairs whereby soon to be graduates can meet employers they are interested in working for.
+Universities help students to find opportunities and develop personal networks within their desired industry.
+They also organise recruitment days and job fairs where you can meet employers you are interested in working for.